+"Anatomy of a Bear Market" by Russell Napier is a "must-read" manuscript.
+Given current market dynamics, a review seems timely.
+As my colleague, Richard Rosso, CFP, previously penned:

-Bear markets are always a reminder of lessons forgotten.
-Just recently, my partner, and financial planning "guru," Richard Rosso, shared some analysis on Russell Napier's classic book, "Anatomy Of The Bear."
-As Richard noted, the book is: "A mandatory study for every financial professional and investor who seeks to understand not only how damaging bear markets can be but also the traits which mark their bottoms.
+?A mandatory study for every financial professional and investor who seeks to understand not only how damaging bear markets can be but also the traits which mark their bottoms.

 Every bear awakes from hibernation for different reasons.
-However, when studying the four great bottoms of bears in 1921, 1932, 1949, and 1982, there are several common traits to these horrendous cycles."
-Not surprisingly, after a decade of Central Bank interventions, seemingly impenetrable markets, and low-yields, investors had become complacent that the "bull market" was here to stay.
-Despite repeated warnings to the contrary.
-No More Recessions?
+However, when studying the four great bottoms of bears in 1921, 1932, 1949, and 1982, there are several common traits to these horrendous cycles.?

-As I noted in "No More Recessions" in May 2019:
+Not surprisingly, after 12-years of Fed interventions, seemingly impenetrable markets, and low yields, investors have become overly complacent.
+Such is despite repeated warnings to the contrary,

-"Every financial crisis, market upheaval, major correction, recession, etc. all came from one thing? an exogenous event that was not forecast or expected.
+?Every financial crisis, market upheaval, major correction, recession, etc. all came from one thing ?an exogenous, unanticipated, event.

 Such is why bear markets are always vicious, brutal, devastating, and fast.
-It is the exogenous event, usually credit-related, which sucks the liquidity out of the market and causing prices to plunge.
-As prices fall, investors begin to panic-sell driving prices lower, which forces more selling in the market until, ultimately, sellers are exhausted.
+It is the exogenous event, usually credit-related, which sucks the liquidity out of the market causing prices to plunge.

+As prices fall, investors panic-sell driving prices lower.
+Such forces more selling in the market until, ultimately, it exhausts the sellers.

 It is the same every time.

 While investors insist the markets are currently NOT in a bubble, it would be wise to remember the same belief existed in 1999 and 2007.

-Throughout history, financial bubbles have only been recognized in hindsight when their existence becomes 'apparently obvious' to everyone.
+Throughout history, financial bubbles are only recognized in hindsight when their existence becomes ?apparently obvious?•to everyone.

 Of course, by that point it was far too late to be of any use to investors and the subsequent destruction of invested capital.

-This time will not be different.
-Only the catalyst, magnitude, and duration will be."
-The last sentence is the most important and is part of the lessons we can learn from Russell Napier's writings.
+This time will not be different.•Only the catalyst, magnitude, and duration will be.?- ?
+No More Recessions,?
+May 2019

+Of course, just 10-months later, the market plunged by 35%.

+However, therein lies the lessons from of the "Bear Market Anatomy" and Russell Napier.

-Have more than \$500k invested?
-Get a better strategy than "buy and hold" MEET WITH AN RIA TEAM MEMBER TODAY Bears Tend To Die On Low Volume "Low volume represents a complete disinterest in stocks.
-Keep in mind this contradicts the tenet, which states that bears end with one act of massive capitulation - a downward cascade on great volume.
+Bears Tend To Die On Low Volume

+?Low volume represents a complete disinterest in stocks.
+Keep in mind this contradicts the tenet, which states that bears end with one act of massive capitulation? a downward cascade on great volume.
 Those actions tend to mark the beginning of a bear cycle, not the end.

-A rise in volume on rebounds, falling volumes on weakness Using that analysis, we can see the surge in volume during the decline, but volume has fallen rapidly during the "bear market rally," suggesting the "bear market" is not complete as of yet.
+A rise in volume on rebounds, falling volumes on weakness would better mark a bottoming process in a bear market.?

+Using that analysis, we can see volume did pick up during the recent decline.
+However, volume is far below the 2020 "bear market bottom,? suggesting investors remain complacent.

-Bears Are Tricky "There will appear to be a recovery, an 'all-clear' for stock prices.
+Bears Are Tricky

+?There will appear to be a recovery, an ?all-clear? for stock prices.
 It will suck investors back into the market, only to financially ravage them once again.

-Anecdotally, I know this cycle isn't over as I still receive calls from people who are anxious to get into the market and perceive the current market a buying opportunity.
-At the bottom of a bear, I should hear great despair and a disdain for stock investing."
+Anecdotally, I know this cycle isn?t over as I still receive calls from people who are anxious to get into the market and perceive the current market a buying opportunity.
+At the bottom of a bear, I should hear great despair and a disdain for stock investing.?

-Also Read: 3-Stages Of A Bear Market

 Bears Can Be Tenacious

-"They refuse to die or, at the least, quickly return to hibernation.
+?They refuse to die or, at the least, quickly return to hibernation.
 The 1921 move from overvaluation to undervaluation took over ten years.
 Bear markets, where three-year price declines make overvalued equities cheap, are the exception, not the rule.

-As of this writing, the Shiller P/E is at 26x - hardly a bargain.
+As of this writing, the Shiller P/E is at 35x? hardly a bargain.
 At the bottom market cycle of the Great Recession, the Shiller CAPE was at 15x.
-There is still valuation adjustment ahead."
+There is still valuation adjustment ahead.?